aivan6842/CourseSuggestions/README.md

   example:``` scrapy runspider waterlooCompSci.py -O test.json ```

-  Note: can pass use paths for the file names
+  Note: can use paths for the file names